Get Started with Confluent Cloud on the Jio Marketplace with Commitments

 Tip

-To pay for Confluent Cloud, Confluent Consumption Units (CCUs) are enabled in the cloud Marketplace.
-Pricing in Marketplace is the same as direct purchase pricing.
-For more information, see Consumption Metrics for Marketplace Deployments in Confluent Cloud.
+You can pay for Confluent Cloud through your cloud provider’s Marketplace using Confluent Consumption Units (CCUs).
+Pricing in the Marketplace is the same as direct purchase pricing.
+For more information, see Manage Billing in Confluent Cloud.

-- Confluent Cloud currently requires your email address to be unique across all organizations.
-If your Jio email address has already been used for signup on Confluent Cloud, you must first remove yourself as a user from the Confluent Cloud org where you signed up previously.
+Confluent Cloud currently requires your email address to be unique across all organizations.
+If you already used your Jio email address to sign up for Confluent Cloud, you must first remove yourself as a user from the Confluent Cloud organization where you signed up.

-- To subscribe to an offer, you must be logged in to the Azure Portal with your Jio account ID and and you must have Owner access to the subscription you are using to sign up (the one linked to the billing account).
+To subscribe to an offer, you must sign in to the Azure Portal with your Jio account ID.

 Sign in to the Azure portal with your Jio account.